vuejs/vuefire/docs/guide/getting-started.md

 </FirebaseExample>

-Note exporting Database and Firestore isn't necessary as you can always access Firebase services within your components with [`useFirebaseApp()` and other composables](./firebase-composables.md).
+Note that exporting Database and Firestore isn't necessary as you can always access Firebase services within your components with [`useFirebaseApp()` and other composables](./firebase-composables.md).

 ::: tip
 Note that we will refer to `database` and `firestore` as `db` in examples where only one of them is used.